Bike lock comparison: A texlock is more attractive, more flexible and more secure than other types of bike lock

 Combines the advantages of all types of bike lock: tex-lock versus U-lock & Co.

-Before we go through all the bike lock types in detail and compare the pros and cons with tex–lock , you should take a look at the bike lock comparison from ENJOYYOURBIKE-professional Matze:
+Before we go through all the bike lock types in detail and compare the advantages and disadvantages with the tex-lock, you should take a look at the bike lock comparison from ENJOYYOURBIKE-professional Matze should not be missed:

 tex-lock versus U-lock